 The following countries are the best second residencies in Central and South America.

-For each country, I’ll give you a basic overview of the immigration process, but I’ll also provide my honest opinion on what the real scoop is for each country.
+For each country, I’ll give you a basic overview of the immigration process, but I’ll also provide my honest opinion on what the real scoop is on each country.

 As Jovana and I have discovered on multiple occasions, the law doesn’t always match reality in many Latin American countries.
 For instance, the law may say they allow you to immigrate under certain provisions, but bureaucrats won’t let you do that because the law is going to change.